 Department of Labor Certification

-- Their need to employ foreign workers
+- Their need for foreign workers.

 Temporary Worker Visas